galbwe/head-first-design-patterns/notes.md

 - The order in which the observers are updated and execute their side effects is not necessarily fixed.

 ## Ch3: Decorator Pattern

+- open closed principle: classes should be open to extension but closed to modification
+    - means that new behavior should be added by writing new code, instead of changing existing code.
+This will help prevent unintended bugs.

+- Decorator pattern:
+    1. Create a decorator class that
+        1. subclasses the decorated class
+        1. Has a decorated object that is the same type as the decorated class
+        1. Implement the same interface as the decorated class in the decorator, using the decorated objects interface where necessary.